shane5ul/pyReSpect-freq/README.md

-# pyReSpect-time
+# pyReSpect-freq

-Extract continuous and discrete relaxation spectra from stress relaxation modulus G(t)
+Extract continuous and discrete relaxation spectra from complex modulus G*(w)

 ## Files

 ### Code Files

 This repository contains two python modules `contSpec.py` `discSpec.py`.
-They extract the continuous and discrete relaxation spectra from a stress relaxation data. (t versus G(t) experiment or simulation).
+They extract the continuous and discrete relaxation spectra from a stress relaxation data. (w versus G*(w) experiment or simulation).

 It containts a third module `common.py` which contains utilities required by both `contSpec.py` and `discSpec.py`.